 You should know how to convert ODEs to standard first-order form for use with MATLAB's ODE solvers.
 You should be able to write something that makes use of MATLAB's ODE solvers (given a reminder of the basic calling sequence).
-You should know the formulas for forward and backward Euler, and the implicit trapezoidal rule.
-You should know the basic ideas of consistency and zero stability of ODE solvers, if not many details; and you should understand the basic idea of using pairs of methods for local error control (and how such local error control can still fail to yield good solutions in some cases).
-You should be able to reason about whether methods applied to the test problem $y' = \lambda y$ converge to zero for different values of $h\lambda$ , and you should understand what is meant by the region of absolute stability for a method.
+You should know the formulas for forward and backward Euler, the implicit trapezoidal rule, and the midpoint rule (though I would probably give you a hint if the latter two appeared on the exam).
+You should know the basic ideas of consistency and zero stability of ODE solvers, and you should understand the basic idea of using pairs of methods for local error control (and how such local error control can still fail to yield good solutions in some cases).
+You should be able to reason about whether methods applied to the test problem $y' = \lambda y$ converge to zero for different values of $h\lambda$, and you should understand what is meant by the region of absolute stability for a method.

-1. Describe how to solve the IVP mu'' + bu' + ku = g(t), $u(0) = u_0$ , $u'(0) = v_0$ using the MATLAB solver ode45.
+1. Describe how to solve the IVP mu'' + bu' + ku = g(t), $u(0) = u_0$, $u'(0) = v_0$ using the MATLAB solver ode45.
 Remember that ode45 has the calling sequence where f is a function that takes arguments t, y.